dddrrreee/cs140e-22win/labs/2-cross-check/README.md

    1. Your checksums for the tests in `1-fake-pi/tests` pass.

+      Note this includes implementing `gpio_set_function` and check that it gives the same checksum.

       The quickest way to check equivalance: after doing both part 1 and part 2 (below) open `code/tests/Makefile` in your editor, set `TEST_SRC := $(wildcard ./*.c)` (at the top of the `Makefile`)